-As their digital health capabilities grow, countries such as Australia and New Zealand also face opportunity to export digital health services to other countries.
-Australia's digital exports are estimated to grow by 210% by 2030, with related benefits particularly relevant in health, resources and infrastructure.
+As their digital health capabilities grow, countries have an opportunity to export digital health services to other countries.
+For example, Australia's digital exports are estimated to grow by 210% by 2030, with related benefits particularly relevant in health, resources and infrastructure.

 Chart 2 shows the relative size and expected growth based on revenue of digital health markets in key Asia-Pacific countries.
-India currently has the largest digital health market estimated at \$12.9 billion, followed by Japan (\$6.8 billion) and South Korea (\$4.2 billion).
+India currently has the largest digital health market estimated at \$8.8 billion, followed by Japan (\$4.6 billion) and South Korea (\$2.9 billion).
 While there is variability in the expected growth going forward, all key markets are expected to grow by 2027, and some such as India and Indonesia are expected to more than double in size.
 A key component of these digital health markets going forward is expected to be digital fitness and wellbeing, driven by the increased consumer preference for self-monitoring of health.